These 13 Jokes From 'Seinfeld' Are Super Offensive Now — Yes, That Includes The "Soup Nazi"

 1. The Soup Nazi

 What might be the most well-known joke from Seinfeld is also one of its most disappointing ones.
-Maybe in 1995, when the episode (titled "The Soup Nazi") aired, it felt okay for viewers, but in 2018 when groups of Neo-Nazis have become noticeably emboldened, using the term "Nazi" to label someone as a joke doesn't sit so well anymore.
+Maybe in 1995, when the episode (titled "The Soup Nazi") aired, it felt okay for viewers, but in 2019 when groups of Neo-Nazis have become noticeably emboldened, using the term "Nazi" to label someone as a joke doesn't sit so well anymore.
+That doesn't mean the character of a restaurateur on a power-trip who punishes people by denying them soup isn't hilarious — don't get too outraged anti-political correctness army; it's just that timing is everything.

 2. The 'Indian Giver' Joke

-Joking about a Native American person being an "Indian Giver," was never okay — and it's definitely not okay now.
-Joking that a racial stereotype about an oppressed group is actually truthful is a dangerous road, and Seinfeld probably couldn't get away with doing that in 2018.
+Joking that a racial stereotype about an oppressed group is actually truthful is a dangerous road, and Seinfeld probably couldn't get away with doing that in 2019.

 3. Kramer Stomping On A Burning Puerto Rican Flag